kskalvar/aws-eks-pipeline-quickstart/README.md

 Note:  There is an issue with the CodeSuite Reference Architecture reference which allows
        it to only be built in the us-west-2 region currently.
 The issue has been added to the github Issues "Deploy Fails #12" but as of 2019-01-28 it has not been fixed.
-I did identify a work-around which allows it to deployed in all regions.
+I did identify a work-around which allows it to be deployed in all regions.
 That work-around is incorporated in this README.md.
 ```